top of page

 carpenters and baymen; a heritage which has influenced Joe throughout his life.

-Some of his fondest memories are of the island with unpaved gravel roads, wooden boats, empty beaches and rock jetties.
+Some of his fondest memories are of the island with unpaved gravel roads, wood boats,

 This innocent simplicity of the 1950's and 1960's influences his paintings and choice of subjects.